 Gardening club runs once a week for half an hour at the end of the school day and includes children from year 1 to year 6.
-It is aimed to boost children’s confidence, social and life skills, working as part of a team in order to grow and maintain different plants and vegetables.
+It is aimed at boosting children’s confidence, social and life skills, working as part of a team in order to grow and maintain different plants and vegetables.
 Children are involved in every step of the growing process and enjoy weeding and maintaining the produce.
-A favourite at the moment is the pumpkins we are growing as part of Farmer Copley’s challenge – they are getting bigger every day!
-When the weather is poor and doesn’t permit us to get outside, children take part in various activities including research and crafts.
-They are particularly looking forward to working with our resident artist, Miss Shaw, for a full afternoon of project work for our quad, such as decorating plant boxes and creating bird feeders.
+A favourite moment was the pumpkins we grew as part of Farmer Copley’s challenge – they grew bigger every day!
+When the weather is poor and doesn’t permit us to get outside, the children take part in various activities including research and crafts.

-We are excited to have selected a new gardening club to carry on with the hard work from last year’s children.
+We are excited for the academic year ahead where, when the weather is right, we will be able to select a new gardening club to carry on with the hard work from last year’s children.
 Each week, children will have the chance to learn life skills and develop their confidence working with children of a variety of ages as they work collaboratively in the school quad.

-Last year, we successfully managed to grow four pumpkins which will be displayed at our harvest festival.
+Last year, we successfully managed to grow four pumpkins which were displayed at our harvest festival.
 This year, we have new and exciting projects lined up for the children, including a workshop where children can make their own wormery, learning about eco systems.